Q&A with Olusoji Ogunbode

 What project are you working on?

-My research focuses on developing a cost-effective, user-friendly wearable device to monitor Parkinson’s disease symptoms such as tremors, slowness of movement, freezing episodes, at home and during daily activities.
-Moreover, guided by the Frugal Innovation 4A Framework (Affordability, Accessibility, Availability, Appropriateness) and grounded in EDIDI principles (Equity, Diversity, Inclusion, Decolonization, Indigeneity), this work incorporates insights from users (people with Parkinson's disease, their caregivers and clinicians) in Canada and Nigeria.
-For this reason, the objective is to create culturally sensitive, impactful solutions that enhance healthcare quality, improve patient outcomes, and ultimately contribute to global health equity by making essential medical technology widely accessible.
+This research focuses on developing a cost-effective, user-friendly wearable device to monitor symptoms of Parkinson’s disease, such as tremors, slowness of movement, and freezing episodes, at home and during daily activities.
+Guided by the Frugal Innovation 4A Framework (Affordability, Accessibility, Availability, Appropriateness) and grounded in EDIDI principles (Equity, Diversity, Inclusion, Decolonization, Indigeneity), the work incorporates insights from people with Parkinson’s disease, their caregivers, and clinicians in both Canada and Nigeria.
+Moreover, the overarching objective is to design culturally sensitive and impactful solutions that enhance healthcare quality, improve outcomes for people with Parkinson's disease, and contribute to global health equity by making essential medical technology widely accessible.

 What problem(s) are you solving?

-My research addresses critical gaps in continuous, objective, and accessible monitoring of Parkinson’s symptoms.
-Traditional clinical evaluations are infrequent; furthermore, they rely heavily on subjective patient reports and often fail to capture daily symptom fluctuations.
-In addition, existing wearable technologies are frequently expensive and impractical for regular use, limiting their effectiveness in resource-constrained settings.
-Therefore, by developing a practical, real-time monitoring device, my research aims to overcome these challenges, promoting timely, personalized care, reducing healthcare costs, and achieving measurable improvements in symptom management and patient quality of life globally.
+This research responds to critical gaps in continuous, objective, and accessible monitoring of Parkinson’s symptoms.
+Traditional clinical evaluations are infrequent and rely heavily on subjective reports; however, these methods often fail to capture day-to-day symptom fluctuations.
+In addition, existing wearable technologies are costly and impractical for consistent use, particularly in resource-constrained settings.
+For this reason, the development of a practical, real-time monitoring device is essential to overcome these challenges, support timely and personalized care, reduce healthcare costs, and achieve measurable improvements in symptom management and quality of life worldwide.

 What brought you to this research?

-Motivated by witnessing healthcare disparities faced by people with Parkinson’s disease, particularly in underserved communities, my background in medical device design and healthcare experience in Canada and Nigeria inspired this research.
-Moreover, recognizing the need for culturally informed and contextually relevant biomedical solutions, I am driven by the opportunity to use engineering for social impact.
-For this reason, my goal is to empower people with Parkinson's disease, support caregivers, clinicians and advance health equity through inclusive, accessible innovations.
-Potential future developments include scaling the device for broader applications and integrating advanced analytics to enhance patient outcomes worldwide.
+The study is informed by awareness of the healthcare disparities faced by individuals with Parkinson’s disease, particularly in underserved communities.
+Moreover, drawing on expertise in medical device design and healthcare contexts in both Canada and Nigeria, the research emphasizes the need for culturally informed and contextually relevant biomedical solutions.
+For this reason, the driving aim is to empower people with Parkinson’s disease, provide meaningful support for caregivers and clinicians, and advance health equity through inclusive and accessible innovations.
+In addition, potential future developments include scaling the device for broader applications and integrating advanced analytics to further enhance outcomes for people with Parkinson’s disease globally.